openshift-cs/commons.openshift.org/CONTRIBUTING.md

 - **name** — the participant name.
 - **link** — URL to the participant.
 - **logo** — image file name.
 Note: SVG is the preferred format.
+- **archived** — [optional] Boolean controlling the display of participant.
+Set to `true` to hide this participant.
+Useful for keeping a record of old participants.

 ### Operators